 Opening Hours for the Real Alcazar in Seville

 The Real Alcazar opens daily at 9:30 and closes at 17:00 from October to March and 19:00 from April to September.

 The best times to visit are during the first hour or in the afternoon — tourist groups and bus parties are more common in the morning.
+A special first-entry VIP tour enters the complex an hour before the regular opening time.
 Later in the afternoon the palace will get progressively quieter but don’t leave it too late — various buildings start to close around half an hour after the above-stated last admission times.

 General admission to the Real Alcazar is €14.50.
 Students 14 to 30 and seniors over 65 pay €6.
 Admission is free for children 13 years old or younger and the last hour for all on Monday.
 The Royal Apartments adds €5.50 per person — no discounts, even for children.

 Buying advance admission tickets online costs only €1 more and is almost essential to see the Real Alcazar – ticket lines are horrendous for visitors without time-slot reservations.
 At times tickets are not sold onsite at all.
 A wide variety of guided tours are also available.

 See Buying Tickets for the Real Alcazar for more details and options.